tmnkopp/SledgeOmatic/README.md

 ![alt text](https://the80port.com/cdn/logos/som75-2.png "som")
 # Sledge-O-Matic

-SOM takes sucky repetitive code tasks and un-sucks them.
+Sledge-O-Matic takes the suck out of sucky repetitive code tasks.

-A code scaffolder, code generator, code compiler, code refactor-er, repetitive task automator...Sledge-O-Matic is a C# extendable library of code generation utilities exposed through coder-friendly endpoints.
-SOM adheres to fluent developer friendly endpoints.
-Key value refactor substitutions, for instance, can be easily expressed through JSON, CSV, C# Dictionaries, or SQL generated tables.
-Custom markup language refactors code inline.
+A code scaffolder, code generator, code compiler, code refactor-er, task automator...Sledge-O-Matic is a C# extendable library of code generation utilities exposed through coder-friendly endpoints.
+SOM uses developer friendly configurations.
+Key value refactor substitutions, for instance, can be configured through JSON, CSV, C# Dictionaries, SQL scripts, and more.
+Custom markup language (*soml*) can be used to refactor code inline.

 Compilation steps are made manageable using builder patterns.
 Compilations are debuggable, with compilation Modes including debug, verbose, cached and commit allowing the code to be inspected and tested prior to committing the compilation.
 Compilations may be configured and executed via command line using no code/ low code YAML configuration scripts.

-SOML: Compilations and code refactorings may be configured inline using SOML (SOMarkup Language).
+SOML: Compilations and code refactorings may be configured inline using SOML (**S**ledge-**O**-**M**atic/markup **L**anguage).
 SOML tags can be introduced into any codebase to execute inline code compile instructions.
 Angular frontend consuming an API is available for browser based code generation and refactoring.

+***

-Sledge-O-Matic is actively maintained by an overworked but dedicated coder determined to unsuck coding tasks.
+Sledge-O-Matic is a member of the "O-Matics" family, a suite of coding projects actively maintained by a busy but dedicated coder determined to unsuck sucky coding tasks.

+[SOM Angular Dashboard](https://github.com/tmnkopp/SOMDash) for GUI based Sledge-O-Matic-ing

+[Browse-O-matic](https://github.com/tmnkopp/BrowseOmatic) for automated testing your Sledge-O-Matic-ed code

+***
+# Features

 ## Command Line Code Compilation

 ```

     > som compile -m Commit -v -s c:\srcdir\ -d d:\destdir\

 ```
-## YAML config Compilations
+## Compilations Config

 ``` YAML
     ContentCompilers: